-When you think of salsa you probably think of the salsas picantes that are a part of the Mexican cuisine.
-So do I. Little did I know that salsa is the Spanish, Italian and Greek word for sauce.
+When you think of salsa you probably think of the salsas picantes that are a part of Mexican cuisine.
+So do I. Little did I know that salsa is the Spanish, Italian, and Greek word for sauce.
 This quick and easy salsa is more of the picante type.

-A typical salsa is tomato based and can have a wide variety of ingredients and range from mild to extremely hot when it comes to spiciness.
-Other ingredients you can find in salsas can be but are not limited to, chillies, corn, mango, pineapple and beans.
+A typical salsa is tomato-based and can have a wide variety of ingredients and range from mild to extremely hot when it comes to spiciness.
+Other ingredients you can find in salsas can be but are not limited to, chilies, corn, mango, pineapple, and beans.

 In some places that salsa has gotten more local names.
 In Argentina, chimichurri is common and served when grilling.
 In Cuba and the Caribbean, the salsa is known as mojo and excludes the tomatoes making it more of a marinade.
 Piri piri is the word used in Peru.

 So where does this leave me?
 Well, since I’m from Sweden my relationship with salsa is simple.
 It is something you have when there is taco night.
 That’s why it was so surprising to me that salsa actually can be made in so many different ways.
 You learn something new every day, don’t you?
 As I mentioned earlier though, in this post I’m going to share a vegan recipe for salsa that is what I think of when I think of salsa.